 - It’s very easy to analyze and compare suppliers putting into account factors like price and services offered.
 You can take advantage of the last minutes booking.

 - The customer service is very professional.
-It’s not a doubt that GetYourGuide has spent their time and effort to build a service team that is more than ready to lend a hand whenever you are stuck.
+It’s no doubt that GetYourGuide has spent its time and effort to build a service team that is more than ready to lend a hand whenever you are stuck.

 Cons of GetYourGuide

 - The agency has collaborated with a lot of individual companies.
-Since both mutually benefit, they might have gone further to grow their product database.
-This is a recipe for a lack of control of the numerous suppliers.
+Since both have mutual benefits, they might have gone further to grow their product database.
+This is a recipe for a lack of control over the numerous suppliers.

 What is Viator?